TanishkaMarrott/Decoding-The-TOGAF-Framework/TheArchitectureContentFramework.md

 ### What significance does this hold?

-Very crucial part of the EA
+Very crucial part of the Enterprise Architecture:-

 1 --> Strategic Organisation of Information --> Clarity, reusability across teams/ projects/ consistent management , documentation of architecture-related artifacts, amps up Clarity

 2 --> ABBS , SBBs , deliverables --> Make sure we're addressing all parts of an architecture, and nothing is overlooked

-3 --> Helps in an effective communication, among stakeholders : tech and non - tech, Common language of communication with regards to the architectural work
+3 --> Helps in an effective communication, among stakeholders : tech and non-tech, Common language of communication with regards to the architectural work

-4 --> The components of this framework aid in linking the the business goals, with the IT solutions. plus, some processes for Governance & Compliance
+4 --> The components of this framework aid in linking the the business goals, with the IT solutions.
+Plus, some processes for Governance & Compliance

-> The architecture should very well-support the business objecives . <-- The Underpinning statement
+> The architecture should very well-support the business objecives . <-- The Underpinning Statement of TOGAF